 The next step is where you look at profitability.

-The contribution margin shows you profitable menu items.
+The contribution margin shows you your most profitable menu items.
 The x-axis [profitability] is informed by the contribution margin.
 It tells you how much each menu item contributes to your bottom line (after taking out standard food costs).

 You get to the relative profitability of an item by comparing its contribution margin (CM) to the average contribution margin (ACM) of the menu in question.
 You calculate the average contribution margin by dividing the total contribution margin by total sales.